 It is always suggested that you take a guide with you.
-Because when traveling at a high elevation, you might suffer from AMS if you are not much familiarised with treks guide will be very supportive to you.
+Because when traveling at a high elevation, you might suffer from AMS if you are not much familiarised with treks guide will be very supportive of you.

 During the journey, porters will carry your luggage for you.
 They speak very little English and will be unable to comprehend any inquiries you may pose.
 To help you travel freely, you can take your porter with you to help you carry your things.

-As for Tipping, It will cost you 10percent of the total cost.
+As for Tipping, It will cost you 10 percent of the total cost.
 This ten percent is further distributed as 60 to the guide and forty to the porter.